(Updated Dec. 25, 2021; January 16, 2022)

 Though I can’t remember where or what circumstance this book came into my possession, it has made a profound and lifelong impression on me.
 I wore out the first copy and purchased my current copy years ago from, I believe, Amazon.

 Here is a quote, and though specifically written to couples, it has meaningful application and advice to individual members of a family:

 “Unless understanding is regularly exercised, the failings only pile up, clogging the communication, and breeding the poison of growing hostility that have the power to kill love off.
 People who love each other know that there is a lot about each of them that needs understanding.
 That is one of the chief things they look for in each other.
 If lovers do not have this sort of understanding for each other, then the days of their love are numbered.
 Understanding is a very powerful ingredient in human relationships; it is as indispensable to man’s survival as water and food…” pg.
 130

 I can’t count how many times I have read and re-read this above quote throughout my life; it is solid gold, among the best advice I could ever recommend to people in relationships governed by love.
 It teaches the importance of understanding one another, to try and see things from the eyes and perspective of our loved ones, to get beyond the “what happened” and seek to understand the “why it happened.”

-I never learned the some of the necessary details of that night.
-For example, I’m thinking I heard that one of the little ones (I think Michelle), when they saw Angie and I struggling on the porch, ran into the house and told their mom I was hurting Angie.
+I never learned some of the necessary details of that night.
+For example, I’m thinking I heard that one of our little ones (I think Michelle), when they saw Angie and I struggling on the porch, ran into the house and told their mom I was hurting Angie.
 Maybe both of them did, but I’m not sure.